 By contrast, the Texas Court of Criminal Appeals found on remand that Bobby Moore was not intellectually disabled under the standards set out in the most recent version of the American Psychiatric Association's DIAGNOSTIC AND STATISTICAL MANUAL OF DISORDERS.
 Moore filed a cert petition challenging the decision, and the prosecution agreed that he was intellectually disabled under Supreme Court precedent.
 The State Attorney General, however, filed a motion to intervene, arguing that the state court's decision was correct.
 In a per curiam opinion joined by six Justices, the Supreme Court concluded that the state court's ruling was inconsistent with its 2017 decision in the case, finding "too many instances in which, with small variations, it repeats the analysis we previously found wanting."
-Moore v.
-Texas, 139 S. Ct.
-666, 670 (2019) (per curiam).
 Given that these "improper" parts of the lower court's analysis were "critical to its ultimate conclusion," the Court "agree[d] with Moore and the prosecutor that ...
 Moore has shown he is a person with intellectual disability."
-Id. at 670, 672.
-On remand, the Texas Court of Criminal Appeals observed that "[t]here is nothing left for us to do but to implement the Supreme
+Moore v.
+Texas, 586 U.S. 133 (2019) (per curiam).
+On remand, the Texas Court of Criminal

-Court's holding" and sentenced Moore to life in prison.
+Appeals observed that "[t]here is nothing left for us to do but to implement the Supreme Court's holding" and sentenced Moore to life in prison.
 Ex parte Moore, 587 S.W.3d 787, 789 (Tex.
 Crim.
 App.
 2019).